 Collaborative, responsible innovation through experimentation.

-At its core, the OCUL Artificial Intelligence and Machine Learning (AIML) Program aims to promote responsible, ethical AIML use in the academic library environment while building related knowledge and skills across the OCUL membership and beyond.
+OCUL aims to promote responsible, ethical AI and machine learning (AIML) use in the academic library environment while building related knowledge and skills across the OCUL membership and beyond.

-The program launched in 2024 and enables OCUL and its digital service arm, Scholars Portal, to grow collective expertise around specific technologies and processes through hands-on, collaborative experience.
+The multi-year AIML Initiative launched in 2024 and enables OCUL and its digital service arm, Scholars Portal, to test and evaluate specific technologies and processes through hands-on, collaborative experience.
+In addition is a significant focus on capacity building to help member libraries and academic partners enhance library workforce competencies in areas such as AI literacy and instruction.

-In its initial two years (2024-2026), the OCUL AIML Program focuses on five projects that meet the following key criteria:
+In its initial years, the OCUL AIML Initiative focuses on four pilot projects that:

-- The projects range from simpler to more complex, allowing for learning and experience.
+- Range from simpler to more complex, allowing for learning and experience.

-- Each project creates reusable tools and techniques for future use.
+- Create reusable tools and techniques for future use.

 Transcriptions of audio files are an essential element of digital accessibility.
 This project involves using the Whisper open-access automatic speech recognition system to transcribe audio files, setting up a pipeline through Scholars Portal and providing access and technical documentation to OCUL member libraries.
 This will allow members to quickly begin using the system on their locally hosted servers.